AdaCore/gnatstudio/docs/users_guide/main_window.rst

 * saving the current file
 * undo / redo last editing
 * go to previous or next saved location

-* multiple customizable buttons to build, clean or run your project :index:`build; toolbar buttons`
+* multiple customizable
+  :index:`buttons <single: build; toolbar buttons>` to build, clean or run your project

-* when a debugger is started, multiple buttons to stop and continue the debugger, step to the next instruction,...
+* when a debugger is started, multiple
+  :index:`buttons <single: debugger; toolbar buttons>` to stop and continue the debugger, step to the next instruction,...
-  :index:`debugger; toolbar buttons`

 .. index:: progress bar
 .. index:: tool bar; progress bar